Fujifilm X100 vs Panasonic GM5

 It is notable that the GM5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100 does not provide wifi capability.

-Both the X100 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the X100 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X100 and GM5 can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X100 better than the Panasonic GM5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.